 Yellowing Leaves / Needles

 In the photo above, you can see some yellowing needles.
+Although classed as an evergreen tree it will still drop old needles after many years.
 If this is happening lower down on the plant it's normal and a sign of aging.
 Older Norfolk Pine's tend not to have needles on the lower stems.

 If the yellowing is happing elsewhere, then it's usually a temperature issue (too cold or too hot).
 Under and overwatering can also trigger some yellowing, but this plant is quite tolerant of this, so it would need to be quite extreme drought or waterlogging for this to happen.
 In most cases I'd be exploring the temperature it's been exposed to over the last few weeks.